pivotal/docs-tap/local-source-proxy/troubleshoot.hbs.md

 ### Cause

-Typically, this situation arises when a custom user/group is specified within the `rbac_subjects_for_proxy_access` section of `tap-values.yaml`.
+Typically, this situation arises when a custom user or group is specified within the `rbac_subjects_for_proxy_access` section of `tap-values.yaml`.

 ### Solution

-Ensure that the user/group listed is valid.
+Ensure that the user or group listed is valid.
 For more information about overriding default RBAC permissions to access the proxy service, see
 [Override default RBAC permissions to access the proxy service](install.hbs.md#override-dflt-rbac).